Rui Fonte: Later career

 Fonte alternated between the first and second tiers the following seasons, with F.C.
 Famalicão and F.C.
 Paços de Ferreira.

 International career

 Fonte made his debut for the Portugal under-21s against Spain on 18 November 2008, scoring the first goal in a 4–1 victory.
 The following summer, he was part of the team that took silver in the Lusofonia Games, scoring a penalty in a 4–1 win over Angola on the final day.

 On 31 March 2015, Fonte was called up to the full side for the first time, remaining on the bench in the 2–0 friendly defeat to Cape Verde in Estoril.

 Personal life

-Fonte's older brother, José, is also a footballer – a defender, he played most of his professional career in England, and the two were teammates at Sporting (youth), Crystal Palace and Lille.
+Fonte's older brother, José, was also a footballer – a defender, he spent most of his professional career in England, and the two were teammates at Sporting (youth), Crystal Palace and Lille.

-Their father, Artur, played 12 seasons in the Portuguese top division.
+Their father Artur played 12 seasons in the Portuguese top division.